adlnet/xAPI-Spec/xAPI.md

 A Sub-Statement is a new statement included as part of a parent statement.

 ###### Requirements
-A Sub-Statement...

-* MUST specify an "objectType" property with the value "SubStatement";
+* A Sub-Statement MUST specify an "objectType" property with the value "SubStatement".
-* MUST NOT have the "id", "stored", or "authority" properties;
+* A Sub-Statement MUST NOT have the "id", "stored", or "authority" properties.
-* MUST NOT contain a sub-statement of their own i.e. cannot be nested.
+* A Sub-Statement MUST NOT contain a Sub-Statement of their own i.e. cannot be nested.

-Implementations MUST validate the sub-statement as they would other statements, with the addition of these rules.
+* A Sub-Statement MUST be validated as a Statement in addition to other Sub-Statement requirements.

-###### Sub-statements - Example
+###### Sub-Statements - Example

-One interesting use of sub-statements is in creating statements of intention.
+One interesting use of Sub-Statements is in creating Statements of intention.
-For example, using sub-statements we can create statements of the form
+For example, using Sub-Statements we can create Statements of the form
 ```"<I> <planned> (<I> <did> <this>)"```  to indicate that we've planned to take some
 action.
 The concrete example that follows logically states that
 "I planned to visit 'Some Awesome Website'".